kvu787/TriangleTT/README.md

 # Tips and tricks

+* To drive more freely, open the menu and disable barriers and cones.
 * The green car is the only car with a max velocity.
 * Master the standard cars (green, blue, red) before the special cars (yellow, cyan, magenta).
+* The special cars have unusual driving dynamics.
 * Use a controller instead of a keyboard for smoother driving.
 * Try left and right sticks to see which is easier to control.
   * As a right-handed person, I found using the right stick easier than the left stick.